LectureTracking/trackhd/utils/readme.md

 ### Future Work:

-* Integrate *trackhd_server.py* as a OS service.
+* [x] <del> Integrate *trackhd_server.py* as a OS service. </del>
+* [x] <del>Log files generated from server and the client scripts </del>
-* Exception handling in case of problems.
+* [ ] Exception handling in case of problems.

+## Ansible playbook

+Included in the [Utils folder](/utils), there is and Ansible Playbook that is ready to install Track HD with the Pyro4 script for the server side.

+**Important:** Take note this script has to be put in an *Ansible folder structure* and the variables and hosts had to be set before use.

 ## Opencast Workflows

-This workflows for opencast are a samples they how will work with **Track4KPyro**, you only have to remember to install and allow this script in each admin and worker. node of opencast.
+This workflows for opencast are a samples they how will work with **Track4KPyro**, you only have to remember to install and allow this script in each admin and each worker node of opencast.